Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 ## Step 5: Make a payment

-When your shopper selects a payment method, enters payment details into the web component, and then submits payment with a `Pay` button, the Adyen web component will trigger the `onSubmit` component event with a generated component data that you need to pass to your merchant server from your frontend.
+When a shopper selects a payment method, enters payment details into the web component form, and then submits payment with a `Pay` button, the Adyen web component will trigger an `onSubmit` component event with a generated "make payment" JSON data that the merchant server needs to pass to the commercetools payment for further processing.

 First, you need to trigger the make payment process with our integration, then you need to process the next steps on checkout integration flow based on the result of the payment request.

 > For details, consult the [Adyen documentation](https://docs.adyen.com/checkout/components-web#step-3-make-a-payment)

-### Payment request
+### Request

-To be able to make payment via our integration you need to set the `makePaymentRequest` custom field for your existing commercetools payment with generated component data from the Adyen web component.
+To make payment via our integration, you need to set the `makePaymentRequest` custom field to existing commercetools payment with generated component data from the Adyen web component.

 > If you don't have a payment object, check [creating a new commercetools payment](#step-2-creating-a-commercetools-payment) and set `makePaymentRequest` custom field together with other required fields.

 **Preconditions**

 - `makePaymentRequest` must contain a unique payment `reference` value.
 The reference value cannot be duplicated in any commercetools payment and it's a required field by Adyen.
-The extension module uses the `reference` value to set the payment key, later it acts as a unique link between commercetools payment and Adyen payment(`merchantReference`). `Reference` may only contain alphanumeric characters, underscores, and hyphens and must have a minimum length of 2 characters and a maximum length of 80 characters.
+The extension module uses the `reference` value to set the payment key, later it acts as a unique link between commercetools payment and Adyen payment(`merchantReference`). `Reference` may only contain alphanumeric characters, underscores and hyphens and must have a minimum length of 2 characters and a maximum length of 80 characters.
-- `payment.amountPlanned` CANNOT be changed if there is `makePayment` interface interaction present in the payment.
+- `payment.amountPlanned` can not be changed if there is a `makePayment` interface interaction present in the commercetools payment object.
 The `amount` value in `makePaymentRequest` custom field must have the same value as `payment.amountPlanned`.
 This ensures eventual payment amount manipulations (i.e.: when [my-payments](https://docs.commercetools.com/http-api-projects-me-payments#my-payments) are used) for already initiated payment.

 Here's an example of the value of the `makePaymentRequest` custom field, with generated component data from Adyen Web Components for a credit card payment: